-The only visual clue of humidity is condensation appearing on the walls of the enclosure, but this only happens when humidity is around 100% (which is far too wet for practically any snake).
+The only visual indication of humidity is condensation appearing on the walls of the enclosure.
+Unfortunately, this only happens when humidity is around 100%, which is far too wet for a pet snake.

-The only accurate way to judge your enclosure’s humidity level is to purchase a hygrometer.
-This is a device which measures the amount of water vapor in the air, and gives you a percentile reading.
+The only accurate way to judge your enclosure’s humidity level is to get a hygrometer.
+This is a device that measures the amount of water vapor in the air, and gives you a percentile reading.

-You can buy both analog and digital versions.
+There are analog and digital versions.
 The kinds with a probe tend to be the most accurate.
-Place the probe just above the substrate, where your snake will be spending its time, to get the most precise reading.
+Place the probe just above the substrate, where your snake will be spending its time, to get the most precise readings.

-If you want to decrease humidity in a snake cage, this can be a slightly tougher problem to fix.
-So, if your enclosure’s humidity too high, you should do the following:
+If your enclosure’s humidity too high, you should do the following:

 1) Move the Water Bowl

-Most snake vivariums have a “cool end” and a “warm end.”
+Snake vivariums have a “cool end” and a “warm end.”
 The warm end will be the end which is heated, either with a UTH (under-tank heater) or an overhead heat emitter.
-This provides your snake with a heat gradient, enabling him to regulate his body temperature properly.
+This provides your snake with a heat gradient, enabling it to regulate its body temperature.

 2) Use a Smaller Water Bowl

-We’d recommend that the water bowl is big enough for your snake to be partially submerged in, should it feel the need to bathe.
-Reducing its size by even an inch in diameter will provide less surface area for water to evaporate from.
+Your snake needs a water bowl that is big enough for it to be partially submerged in, should it feel the need to bathe.

-Persistent problems with humidity can usually be fixed by increasing your vivarium’s ventilation.
-Warm air rises, so creating some holes and vents in your snake’s enclosure will allow the humid air to escape, and cool, drier air to flow back in.
+Warm air rises, so creating some holes and vents in your snake’s enclosure will allow the humid air to escape and cool, drier air to flow back in.

-4) Switch from a Heat Mat to a Heat Lamp
+4) Use a Heat Mat, Not a Heat Lamp

-Some, such as heat mats and heat tape, provide heat from below.
+Heat mats and heat tape provide heat from below.
 Others, such as ceramic heat emitters and heat bulbs, send heat down from above.

-Your vivarium’s environment will be drier if you heat it from above than from below.
-A heat mat encourages any moisture on the bottom of the vivarium to evaporate, increasing humidity.
+A heat mat encourages any moisture on the bottom of the vivarium to evaporate, thus increasing the level of humidity.

-Depending on a) the area of the world in which you live, and b) your home environment, it could be that the humidity levels in your home are too high for your snake.
+Depending on where you live in the world, and your home’s environment, it could be that the humidity levels in your home are too high for your snake.

-You can also use an oscillating fan, pointed at your snake’s enclosure, to help move the humid air away from the area when it escapes the vivarium.
+Consider getting a dehumidifier.
+You can also use an oscillating fan, pointed at your snake’s enclosure, to help move the humid air away.

 6) Switch to a Glass Enclosure

-Plastic enclosures tend to hold on to far more humidity than glass terrariums.
-This is because plastic is much better for retaining heat, and a warmer environment will naturally be more humid.
+Plastic enclosures hold on to more humidity than glass terrariums.
+This is because plastic is much better at retaining heat.

-If you keep your snake in a plastic tank and you are struggling to bring the humidity down, try switching to a glass one, or a wooden one with glass doors.
+If you keep your snake in a plastic tank and are finding it hard to bring the humidity down, switch to a glass tank, or a wooden tank with glass doors.

-Some types of bedding are naturally damp, and tend to disperse lots of moisture into their air.
-Others are drier, and can “soak up” moisture from the environment, keeping the air dry.
+Some substrates can be naturally damp and tend to disperse lots of moisture into their air.
+Others are drier, and can soak up moisture naturally from the environment, thus keeping the air dry.